Have you ever had a very sentimental object break? How did you handle the loss? What did you learn?

 I also thought of Moses and the Ten Commandments.
 Moses smashed the Ten Commandments in a fit of rage over the Israelites building a golden calf at the base of Mount Sinai.
 The Ten Commandments were broken, but never forgotten.

-And it came to pass, as soon as he came nigh unto the camp, that he saw the calf and the dancing; and Moses’ anger waxed hot, and he cast the tables out of his hands, and broke them beneath the mount.
+And it came to pass, as soon as he came nigh unto the camp, that he saw the calf and the dancing; and Moses’ anger waxed hot, and he cast the tablets out of his hands, and broke them beneath the mount.
 Exodus 32:19

 I then considered the Japanese concept of Wabi Sabi.